Miss Rosa: Cancer

-Miss Rosa suffers from cancer but refuses to let her illness define her.
+Miss Rosa has cancer but refuses to let her illness define her.
 Rosenblat believed that her character's attitude resonated with viewers and she received letters of thanks from the audience and later recalled that one such letter, from a 16-year-old viewer, meant a lot to her.
 Her storyline helped him understand elements of his grandmother's cancer he could not grasp.
 Rosenblat said that these such stories relating to Miss Rosa left her "touched and moved".

 Miss Rosa undertakes chemotherapy to treat her cancer, which leaves her bald.
 Rosenblat did not shave her head for the role because she worried about other roles.
 She had to wear a silicone "appliance" on her head and neck.
 Each morning on set makeup artist Josh Turri made up the appliance onto her.
 The process would take approximately three hours and Turri added false beauty marks, eyebrows and small veins to complete Miss Rosa's look.
 Rosenblat described him as "utterly brilliant and a perfectionist ... so you got this entirely organic sense that I was utterly bald and suffering [from] cancer."
 While on set fellow actors and crew members incorrectly assumed she had shaved her head.
 The weather during filming also affected Miss Rosa's costumer.
 During warm weather crew shielded Rosenblat from the sun with umbrellas because the heat would cause the make up to crack.
 Other breaches were caused by perspiration and Turri would drain water from underneath the prosthetics prior to repairing it.
 At the end of each shoot it took Rosenblat 45 minutes to remove the appliance.

 Rosenblat also recalled that while filming an episode directed by Jodie Foster, she plucked her nipple hair.
 Foster was on set to talk over the logistics of how she wanted it portrayed through Miss Rosa.
 During season two Miss Rosa needs life-saving surgery, but inmate counselor Sam Healy (Michael J. Harney) informs her that officials at the Department of Corrections are not willing to fund the operation.
 Instead she is forced to continue with chemotherapy, which for her is essentially a death sentence.